rpe/rpe.github.io/_drafts/titles-arent-free.markdown

 And most of them are not directors, and might be soon, at their current company.

 The unfortunate truth is that a director title is not all champagne and roses.
-There are some nice things about being a director at a big public company.
+There are some nice things about being a director at a big company.

 1. The title confers meaningful status at similar companies.
 2. You’ll get a raise and better bonus target.